interstellar-hitchhiker/MASALA.github.io/README.md

 - **Dynamic Exam Schedule Generation**: Enter the number of exams and the tool generates a customizable schedule table.
 - **Time Calculations**: Automatically calculates reading periods, 30-minute warnings, 5-minute warnings, and end times based on input durations and start times.
 - **Accommodation Adjustments**: Includes functionality to add extra time for students with special needs.
+When using accommodations, the accommodation percentage is applied directly to the end time, updating the 30-minute and 5-minute warnings accordingly.
 - **Export to Excel**: Download the finalized exam schedule as an Excel file.
 - **Live Time Updates**: Displays a live clock and highlights schedule cells based on the current time.
 - **Save and Load Schedule**: Save the current schedule to a JSON file and load a saved schedule from a JSON file.